Research Awards

 4. Peer review of all short-list candidates till 2025/01/31

-• Letter of motivation (declaration on the impact on gambling research, relevance for the assignment of the award)
+• Motivational Letter (declaration on the impact on gambling research, relevance for the award contract)

 Privacy Policy

-Data processing for the purpose of the German Innovation Award on Gambling Research and the German Young Talent Research Award on Gambling Research
+Data processing for the purpose of the German Innovation Award on Gambling Research and the German Young Researcher Award on Gambling Research

 Your name; your e-mail address; your academic background; your professional experience; your personal research contribution; the name of the submitting research institution; the name of the contact person of the submitting research institution; name of the authors of the letter of recommendation; All other personal data (in particular CV, publication list and other relevant indicators for proof of expertise) that you provide in your submission; period in which you are scientifically active after receiving your degree (only for the German Junior Gaming Research Award).